Banksy – Turf War Exhibition, London 2003

 Banksy Mines modified oil painting

 Animal rights protestors chaining themselves to the railings as part of a protest.
+In the background are repurposed and repainted vehicles.

 Police at Turf War – with a painted Police van in the background!